 6. Delaying gratification

-You know that new pair of shoes, latest smartphone or perhaps that fancy car that you dream about?
+Do you know that new pair of shoes, the latest smartphone, or perhaps that fancy car that you dream about?

 Do you really have enough money to buy them... with cash?

 Far too many people can't resist the instant gratification of buying that shiny new toy using their credit card thinking the money in their limit is theirs.

 It’s not – it’s the bank's money you pay interest on for the privilege of using.

 To become rich you must learn to delay gratification as wealth is the transfer of money from the impatient to the patient.

 The truth of the matter is that fear is a powerful human emotion.

 While it can help us, it can also prevent us from investing because we illogically see it as too "risky".

 However, with a sound investment strategy, and a property team around you, you can minimise the risks.